Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Finite-horizon control problem for large population systems

 \end{small}

 The following lemma shows that the solution $\BP_T(\cd)$ to \eqref{eq:BP_1} can be represented in terms of two matrix-valued functions $P_T^{1,N}(\cd)$ and $P_T^{2,N}(\cd)$ taking values in $\dbS^n_{+}$.
-This $N$-invariant algebraic structure leads to a useful dimensional reduction and hence improves the tractability of the problem.
+This $N$-invariant algebraic structure yields a useful dimensional reduction and thereby makes the problem more tractable.
 The proof parallels the method in Lemma 1 of \cite{Huang-Yang-2021-Linear} and is included in Appendix \ref{s:proof_form_BP_1}.

 \begin{lemma} Let \textnormal{\textbf{(H1)}} hold.
 The solution $\BP_T(\cd) \in C([0, T]; \dbS^{Nn}_{+})$ to the equation \eqref{eq:BP_1} has the following representation